mhinz/vim-galore/README.md

 | first entry    | `:cfirst`    | `:lfirst`    |
 | last entry     | `:clast`     | `:llast`     |

-See `:h :cc` and everything below for all commands.
+See `:h quickfix` for more information and a full list of commands.

+For conciseness, _quickfix_ and _location_ are often abbreviated as _qf_ and _loc_ respectively.

 **Example**:

-Let's use our good old friend `grep` for searching the files in the current directory recursively for a certain query and put the results in the quickfix list.
+Let us use our good old friend `grep` for searching the files in the current directory recursively for a certain query and put the results in the quickfix list.